Nolan Jones Preview, Player Props: Rockies vs. Twins

 Nolan Jones At The Plate

-- Jones will look to extend his six-game hitting streak.
-He's batting .389 with two homers in his last outings.
+- Jones will look to extend his seven-game hitting streak.
+He's batting .429 with one homer over the course of his last games.

-- Jones has picked up a hit in 66 of 102 games this season, with multiple hits 25 times.

-- Jones has driven in a run in 35 games this season (34.3%), including 19 games with more than one RBI (18.6%).
-He has also driven in three or more of his team's runs in six contests.
+- Jones has picked up an RBI in 35.0% of his games this year, with two or more RBI in 18.4% of his games.
+He has also driven in three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.